nextgis/docs_ngweb/source/general.rst

 2019-08-12 release
 ~~~~~~~~~~~~~~~~~~

-* Web map.
+* Web Map.
 Search for integer values in added to the embedded feature table.
-* Web map.
+* Web Map.
 Improved zooming on a point from the embedded feature table.
-* Web map.
+* Web Map.
 While editing the embedded feature table is correctly updated to show newly added features.